gmck/NavigationGraph9Net9/README.md

 # NavigationGraph9Net9 net9.0-android35
+Nov 25, 2023

+More updates to NuGet packages - cleaned up csprog file

 Nov 21, 2024

 This is a correction.
 I overlooked the SettingsFragment which also has an IOnApplyWindowInsetsListener, which didn't have the IsGestureMode method.
 Therefore I created a new static NavigationMode class that now contains the IsGestureMethod, so it can be called from any fragment.